NationalSecurityAgency/datawave/docker/README.md

 # DATAWAVE Docker Compose

 It is recommended to read through these instructions in their entirety before attempting to build or deploy Datawave.
-However, if you just want to get started and use this document as a reference, here's the short version:
+However, if you just want to get started and use this document as a reference, here's the short version (although we recommend checking out the [prereqs](#prereqs) at a minimum):

 ## TLDR